giampaolo/psutil/docs/api.rst

     are required.
 Each entry includes:

     - :field:`id`: native thread ID assigned by the kernel.
-If :attr:`pid` refers to the current process, this matches :attr:`threading.Thread.native_id` and can be used to reference individual Python threads in your app.
+If :attr:`pid` refers to the current process, this matches :attr:`threading.Thread.native_id`, and can be used to reference individual Python threads in your app.
     - :field:`user_time`: time spent in user mode.
     - :field:`system_time`: time spent in kernel mode.